umarhassan-mitodl/14.731-spring-2009/content/pages/readings.md

 Carrington, William J. "The Alaskan Labor Market during the Pipeline Era." *Journal of Political Economy* 104, no. 1 (1996): 186-218.

-Margo, Robert A. "{{% resource_link "c58db98c-a709-41ef-8b40-cc0b22e78575" "Wages in California during the Gold Rush" %}}."
+Margo, Robert A. "[Wages in California during the Gold Rush](http://www.nber.org/papers/h0101)."
 National Bureau of Economic Research Historical Working Paper No. 101, June 1997.

 Boustan, Leah.
 "Competition in the Promised Land: Black Migration and Racial Wage Convergence in the North, 1940-1970." *Journal of Economic History,* forthcoming.
-Also available as {{% resource_link "862a26d6-db38-46ff-8cbf-2a284ff8aabe" "National Bureau of Economic Research Working Paper No. 13813" %}}.
+Also available as [National Bureau of Economic Research Working Paper No. 13813](http://www.nber.org/papers/w13813).

 Ferrie, Joseph P. "History Lessons: The End of American Exceptionalism?
 Mobility in the United States since 1850." *Journal of Economic Perspectives* 19, no. 3 (Summer 2005): 199-215.
-Also available as {{% resource_link "e1d3b3bf-04e9-4219-99b2-28a2eedb307c" "National Bureau of Economic Research Working Paper No. 11324" %}}.
+Also available as [National Bureau of Economic Research Working Paper No. 11324](http://www.nber.org/papers/w11324).

 ### Skim